muellerpeter8/muellerpeter8.github.io/README.md

 This small site is showing some of Peter Mueller's **coding skill and experience**.

 It also highlights Peter's *personality* and a bit about who he is.

+Go to https://muellerpeter8.github.io/ to see the site directly.